KongSwap/kong/src/prediction_markets_backend/README.md

 ## Time-Weighted Prediction Markets

-The system implements an **Exponential Weighting with Return Floor** model to incentivize early participation in prediction markets while ensuring fair reward distribution.

 ### Core Concept

 The time-weighted prediction markets feature introduces a mechanism where earlier bets receive higher rewards than later bets (for the same outcome), encouraging users to participate early and share their predictions when they have valuable information.
+This system rewards users who contribute early insights while still ensuring all correct predictors receive at least their original bet amount back.

 ### Mathematical Model